 Of course, when the residents chose to enter an assisted living facility, it was precisely to avoid the danger of these kinds of injuries and abuse.
 If you or a family member has been injured by the actions of an ALF, contact a Phoenix assisted living abuse lawyer experienced in holding these facilities accountable under Arizona law.

 What is most important in discussing neglect and abuse in the ALF setting is how many residents need assistance to perform basic tasks.
 According to the National Center for Assisted Living:

 In understanding the damage that can flow from staff failures in living up to their responsibility, it can be useful to distinguish between neglect, in which the staff simply fails to do something it should have done, and negligence in the way that the staff performed when they did do things for which they are responsible.
+Examples of neglect include: